Coventry–Nuneaton line: Services

 Freight trains also use the line, travelling from the Chiltern Main Line via Leamington Spa, heading towards the West Coast Main Line.

 History

 The line was built for the London and North Western Railway and was opened on 2 September 1850.

-On 26 January 1857, 23 of the 28 arches of the Spon End viaduct collapsed.
+On 26 January 1857, 23 of the 28 arches of the Spon End Viaduct collapsed, due to poor quality construction.
 This meant trains travelling south terminated at Coundon Road while the viaduct was rebuilt.
 This took three and a half years to complete and services to Coventry were restored on 1 October 1860.